hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/leibniz_hardware.rst

 8 have 256 GB RAM.
 The nodes do not have a sizeable local disk.

 Leibniz also
-contains a node for visualisation and 3 node types for experimenting with accelerators:
+contains a node for visualisation and
-2 nodes for GPU computing with two NVIDIA Tesla P100 GPU compute cards, 1 node with dual NEC SX-Aurora TSUBASA vector processors and 1 node with an Intel Xeon Phi expansion board.
+2 GPU nodes with two NVIDIA Tesla P100 GPU compute cards for experimenting with accelerators.

 All nodes are connected using an InfiniBand EDR network.
 The regular compute nodes are logically organised in 5 islands with 24 nodes, 1 island with 22 nodes and 1 island